@patch

 ) for chunk in stream.text_stream: print(chunk, end="", flush=True)

-Caching a streamed response is a little tricky.
-One way we can do it is by converting a multi chunk response into a single chunk response.
+One way to cache the stream is to convert the multi chunk response into a single chunk response.

 To convert the response we need to do the following: